Ookamini95/dnd-aanghakan/Aanghakan/Locations/Thunderpeak/Assets/characters/Mell.md

-Newborn of the ruling family of Thunderpeak
+Newborn of the ruling family of Thunderpeak, the [[Stonehelm clan]].

+Thenerifa was supposed to build a luxurious crib for the baby's first birthday, but such festivities will have to wait...